-Degrees conferred between July 1, 2009 and June 30, 2010
+Degrees conferred between July 1, 2012 and June 30, 2013

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

-Agriculture Include 1
+Agriculture 1

-Natural resources/environmental 6.1% 3
+Natural resources and 3.7% 3

-science 0.170
+conservation

 Architecture 4

-Area and ethnic studies 5
+Area, ethnic, and gender studies 5

 Communication/journalism 9

 Communication technologies 10

 Computer and information 11

-sciences 11
+sciences

 Personal and culinary services 12

-Education 10.2% 13
+Education 17.3% 13

-Engineering 10.270 14
+Engineering 14

 Engineering technologies 15

-Foreign languages and literature 16
+Foreign languages, literatures, and 16

+linguistics

 Family and consumer sciences 19

 Law/legal studies 22

-English 2.00/
+English 6.2% 23

-• 2.0% 6.1% 23 24

-Liberal arts/general studies 0.1%
+Liberal arts/general studies 8.6% 24

-Library science 22.40/ 25
+Library science 25

-Biological/life sciences 22.4% 26
+Biological/life sciences 19.8% 26

 Mathematics and statistics 27

-Military science and military technologies 28 and 29
+Military science and military 28 and 29

+technologies

-Interdisciplinary studies (CMY) 22.4% 30
+Interdisciplinary studies 1.2% 30

-Parks and recreation 14.3% 31
+Parks and recreation 13.6% 31

-Philosophy and religious studies 2 110 70 38
+Philosophy and religious studies 38

 Theology and religious vocations 39

 Physical sciences 40

 Science technologies 41

-Psychology 42
+Psychology 14.8% 42

-Homeland Security, law 43
+Homeland Security, law 2/0 43

 enforcement, firefighting, and

 protective services

 Public administration and social 44

 services

-Social sciences 45
+Social sciences (GIS) 50.0% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials 49

 moving

-Visual and performing arts 4.1% 50
+Visual and performing arts 3.7% 50

 Health professions and related 51

-sciences
+programs

-Business/marketing 100% 10.2% 52
+Business/marketing 50.0% 100% 7.4% 52

-History 2.0% 54
+History 3.7% 54

 Other

 TOTAL 100% 100% 100%